Katherine Evans and Sarah Cheevers: Arrest and captivity

 They said, we corrupted each other, and that they thought when we were parted, we would have bowed to them.
 But they found we were more stronger afterwards than we were before; the Lord our God did fit us for every condition.Evans, A Short Relation, p.
 14.

 Prison officials tried several times to remove the writing tools Evans and Cheevers possessed, but were ultimately unsuccessful in keeping them from producing multiple works and letters that criticized their treatment and the Catholic Church, and considered the tenets of Quakerism.

 During their incarceration, many prominent Quaker leaders attempted to intervene on their behalf, including George Fox, but this was unsuccessful except in one case.
 Prior to a visit, fellow travelling Quaker missionary, Daniel Baker, experienced an angel appearing to him and telling him of their situation.
 He went to visit them and to offer himself up as a prisoner in exchange for their freedom, but this was denied.
 Instead, he made efforts to deliver to England letters and works the women had written.
 These he only managed to obtain when they were thrown out of a window to him; they were initially intercepted, but he managed to make copies for the prison and keep the originals.
 Baker continued in his travels, but returned to England to publish their writings in 1662.
 Evans and Cheevers appreciated this and referred to Baker in terms such as "Our dear Brother".
-Historians are unsure about the extent to which Baker edited or altered Evans and Cheever's originals, but most agree that his influence was largely inconsequential.Warburton, The Lord hath joined us together, p.
-420.
+Historians are unsure about the extent to which Baker edited or altered Evans and Cheever's originals, but most agree that his influence was largely inconsequential.